 - There is no ‘anti panic’ protection against uncontrolled descent should the user grab the device.

 - You are recommended to use a Petzl I’D (or similar product).

-The ‘Jumar method’ is a common big wall ascender configuration however has particular safety disadvantages compared to a ‘Frog rig’ and that is the potential to shock load either ascender for both are connected via lanyards.
-The chest-mounted ascender integral to a ‘Frog rig’ moves commensurately with climber progress up the rope minimising shock loading should the climber slump back into their harness and the stable position allows for good rope glide.
+The 'Jumar method' is a common big wall ascender configuration however has particular safety disadvantages compared to a 'Frog rig' and that is the potential to shock load either ascender for both are connected via lanyards.
+The chest-mounted ascender integral to a ‘Frog rig’ moves commensurately with the climber's progress up the rope minimising shock loading should the climber slump back into their harness and the stable position allows for good rope glide.

 A lanyard offers more freedom of movement to the user, who can mistakenly find himself above his ascender or with a slack lanyard.
-This creates potential for a fall.
+This creates the potential for a fall.